meteor/meteor/content/data-loading.md

 1. The reactive data source *invalidates* the autorun computation (marks it so that it re-runs in the next Tracker flush cycle).
 2. The subscription detects this, and given that anything is possible in next computation run, marks itself for destruction.
-3. The computation re-runs, with `.subscribe()` being re-called either with new or different arguments.
+3. The computation re-runs, with `.subscribe()` being re-called either with the same or different arguments.
 4. If the subscription is run with the *same arguments* then the "new" subscription discovers the old "marked for destruction" subscription that's sitting around, with the same data already ready, and simply reuses that.
 5. If the subscription is run with *different arguments*, then a new subscription is created, which connects to the publication on the server.
 6. At the end of the flush cycle (i.e. after the computation is done re-running), the old subscription checks to see if it was re-used, and if not, sends a message to the server to tell the server to shut it down.